Differentiable Bilevel Programming for Stackelberg Congestion Games: Reformulation of WE Through ILD

-At the core of our approach to SCG is the reformulation of the routing game as a DiP.
-In this section, we propose a formulation based on ILD and give conditions under which it converges to a WE.
-In the literature, the stability of Nash (Wardrop) equilibrium under ILD is well known \citep{bjornerstedt1994nash, sandholm2015population}.
-However, much less is known about its convergence to WE.
+At the core of our approach to SCG is the reformulation of WE as a DiP.
+In this section, we propose a formulation based on the (discrete-time) imitative logic dynamics (ILD) \citep{bjornerstedt1994nash}.
+To describe the model, let us first define a parameterized function $h: \gP \times \gZ \to \gP$ such that